luishgarciap/RE-STORM/README.md

 /OtherSLAs/logi_s100_(0.8_0.99_0.85).json

-## Logs for the RDM SAS under stable conditions
+## Log for the RDM SAS under stable conditions

 * Figures 5 and 6 correspond to the log file: